The Federal Reserve's Discount Window and TAF Programs: 'Pushing on a String?'

 Texas A&M University; Wharton Financial Institutions Center

 Washington University in Saint Louis - John M. Olin Business School

 The Federal Reserve injected unprecedented liquidity into banks during the recent financial crisis using the discount window and Term Auction Facility.
-Our examination of these facilities’ use and effectiveness leads to three main findings.
-First, small bank users were generally weak, whereas large bank users were not, contrary to the Lender of Last Resort theory that weak banks are more likely to use funds.
-Second, the funds were more of a substitute for than a complement to other funding sources, although the degree of substitution was limited.
-Third, these facilities increased aggregate lending which would have decreased in their absence.
-The funds enhanced lending of expanding banks and reduced the decline at contracting banks.
-Small banks increased small-firm lending, while large banks enhanced large-firm lending.
+We examine these facilities’ use and effectiveness and have three main findings.
+First, small bank users were generally weak, large bank users were not.
+Second, the funds were weak substitutes to other funding sources.
+Third, these facilities increased aggregate lending, enhancing lending at expanding banks and reducing decline at contracting banks.
+Small banks increased small business lending, while large banks enhanced large business lending.
 Loan quality only improved at small banks, while both left loan contract terms unchanged.

 Keywords: Banks, Discount Window, Term Auction Facility, Central Bank, Lending

 Date posted: April 28, 2014 ; Last revised: October 30, 2015

 © 2016 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollobot1 in 0.266 seconds